12 Consumer Discretionary Stocks Moving In Wednesday's After-Market Session - Benzinga

 Losers

-- Sleep Number SNBR shares declined by 5.78% to $48.5.
-Sleep Number's trading volume hit 225.0K shares by close, accounting for 38.2% of its average volume over the last 100 days.
-The company's market cap stands at $1.0 billion.
-As per the news, the Q1 earnings report came out today.
+- Coursera COUR shares decreased by 7.18% to $18.88.
+Coursera's trading volume hit 139.2K shares by close, accounting for 13.7% of its average volume over the last 100 days.
+The company's market cap stands at $2.7 billion.
+As per the press release, Q1 earnings came out today.

 This article was generated by Benzinga's automated content engine and reviewed by an editor.